M.Fish Music Appreciation

 Died: Vienna, March 26, 1827

-Born to a drunkard father and an unhappy mother, the young Beethoven was subjected to a brutal training in music at the hands of his father, who hoped that the boy would prove to be another prodigy like Mozart.
-Failing in this, the young Beethoven nevertheless embraced music and studied for a short time in 1792 with Franz Joseph Haydn in Vienna.
-Hailed as a genius and a master of improvisation at the piano, Beethoven soon made a name for himself, and by 1794 was known throughout Europe.
+Born to a drunkard father and an unhappy mother, the young Beethoven was subjected to brutal training in music at the hands of his father, who hoped that the boy would prove to be another prodigy like Mozart.
+Failing in this, the young Beethoven embraced music and studied briefly in 1792 with Franz Joseph Haydn in Vienna.
+Hailed as a genius and a master of improvisation at the piano, Beethoven soon made a name for himself, and by 1794, he was known throughout Europe.

-By 1800, Beethoven had become aware of his advancing deafness -- surely a most horrible fate for a musician and unendurable to a composer.
-Agonizing over his fate, Beethoven contemplated suicide, but in the end embraced life, determined to go on composing, if no longer performing.
-Unhappy with his compositions up to that time and stating that he would now be "making a fresh start," Beethoven began composing music such as had never before been heard.
-His Symphony no. 3 in E-flat major, subtitled the "Eroica", was completed in 1804, and was almost twice as long as any symphony written up to that time.
-Taking the classical symphony as a starting point, it introduces more themes, more contrasts, more instruments, more weight and more drama than previously heard in the symphonic form.
-His sixteen string quartets span his creative life and developed from the classical restraint of the six "Early" quartets to the sublime late quartets which contain music of such personal pain and suffering, that one wonders if an audience was intended to hear them at all.
+By 1800, Beethoven had become aware of his advancing deafness -- indeed, a horrible fate for a musician and unendurable to a composer.
+Agonizing over his fate, Beethoven contemplated suicide but, in the end, embraced life, determined to go on composing if no longer performing.
+Unhappy with his compositions up to that time and stating that he would now be "making a fresh start," Beethoven began composing music that had never before been heard.
+His Symphony No. Three in E-flat major subtitled the "Eroica," was completed in 1804 and was almost twice as long as any symphony written up to that time.
+Taking the classical symphony as a starting point, it introduces more themes, contrasts, instruments, weight, and drama than previously heard in the symphonic form.
+His sixteen string quartets span his creative life and developed from the classical restraint of the six "Early" quartets to the sublime late quartets, which contain music of such personal pain and suffering that one wonders if an audience was intended to hear them at all.

-With plans for the future and sketches of a tenth symphony begun, Beethoven contracted a chill which led to a long illness.
-In and out of consciousness for weeks, Beethoven succombed on March 26, 1827.
-Some 10,000 people lined the streets of Vienna at his funeral to pay homage to the composer who had forever changed the musical climate of Western Europe.
-With Beethoven's passing, the stage was set for the onslaught of Romanticism in western music.
+With plans for the future and sketches of a tenth symphony beginning, Beethoven contracted a chill, which led to a long illness.
+After being in and out of consciousness for weeks, Beethoven succumbed on March 26, 1827.
+Some 10,000 people lined the streets of Vienna at his funeral to pay homage to the composer who forever changed Western Europe's musical climate.
+With Beethoven's passing, the stage was set for the onslaught of Romanticism in Western music.

 * BEETHOVEN in Two: